 Vitamin D is the sunshine vitamin.
 Because, when exposed to sunlight, our skin can make vitamin D. However, you must protect your baby's tender skin from sunlight with sunscreen or clothing.
 Because infants can’t rely on the sun for their vitamin D, they may also need a vitamin D supplement.

 This vitamin helps your baby use calcium from breast milk (and infant formula) to help bones grow and develop.
 Babies who do not get enough vitamin D may develop rickets.
-Rickets, which is weak bones, may cause the legs of young children to bow.
+Rickets, which are weak bones, may cause the legs of young children to bow.

 The AAP recommends all breastfed babies receive at least 400 International Units (IU) of vitamin D daily, starting within the first few days of life.
 Talk with your pediatrician about supplemental vitamin D drops for your baby.